nathanypark1/ghana/farewell_abonse.md

 ![farewell abonse superlatives](/images/farewell_abonse/superlatives.png)

 *A couple days before graduation, our cohort got together and handed out superlatives.
 I was voted most likely to get malaria.
-For some reason the mosquitos here love me.
-My legs are all scarred up from all the biting and itching.*
+For some reason the mosquitos love me here.
+My legs are scarred up from all the biting and itching.*

 ![farewell abonse dodowa family](/images/farewell_abonse/dodowa_family.png)

 *At the Dodowa celebration.
-My family surprised me with a matching outfit.
+My family surprised me with matching outfits.
 Sorry, we couldn't get the baby to look at the camera.*

 ![farewell abonse dodowa gaelles family](/images/farewell_abonse/dodowa_gaelles_family.png)